wp-plugins/wp-database-backup/readme.txt

 Download backup file direct from your WordPress dashboard

-Easy To Install
+Easy To Install(Very easy to use)
 WP Database Backup is super easy to install.

+Simple to configure(very less configuration), less than a minute.

 Restore Database Backup
 WP Database Backup plugin helps you to Restore Database Backup easily on single click.

-Store database backup on safe plac
 Store database backup on safe place- dropbox,FTP,Email

+<br>Database backup list pagination
+<br>Search backup from list(Date/ Database Size)
+<br>Sort backup list (Date/ Database Size)

 Few of the Key Features :
-1. Database Backup easily on single click
+1. Database Backup easily on single click.
-2. Autobackup
+2. Autobackup.
-3. Restore Database Backup easily on single click
+3. Restore Database Backup easily on single click.
-4. Store database backup on safe place- dropbox,FTP,Email
+4. Store database backup on safe place- dropbox,FTP,Email.
+5. Pagination.
+6. Search and sort database backup feature.

 == Installation ==
 1. Download the plugin file, unzip and place it in your wp-content/plugins/ folder.
 You can alternatively upload it via the WordPress plugin backend.